benjaminmayo/merchantkit/README.md

 ## To Be Completed (in no particular order)

 - Increase the number of localizations for `SubscriptionPriceFormatter` and `SubscriptionPeriodFormatter`.
-- Add extensive documentation with example usage projects, including usage of `ProductInterfaceController`.
+- Add extensive documentation with more examples in the Example project.
-- Improve handling of failure cases with richer error messages and feedback for when things go wrong.
 - Support downloadable content In-App Purchases.
 - Probably a lot more stuff I haven't thought of yet.